ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 2 - Building the Core AWS Infrastructure/Phase 2 README.md

 ## 🎯 Main Target Goals for this Phase:
 Use Terraform to build the networking layer that will:
 - Host Splunk (public subnet)
-- Host Windows AD EC2 instance (private subnet)
+- Build a private and public subnet for EC2s
-- Enable internet access securely for both
+- Enable internet access securely for EC2s via routing tables, NAT and IGW gateways
 - Set the foundation for IAM, security groups, logging, and hardening

 ---